Surgeons consult with patients and operate on people to treat and manage disease and injuries.

 Number of factors contribute to shortage of surgeons

-General surgeon, the largest surgical specialisation, appears on Immigration New Zealand's long-term skill shortage list.
+General surgeon, the largest surgical specialisation, Cardiothoracic surgeon, Neurosurgeon, Orthopaedic surgeon, Vascular surgeon and Urologist appear on Immigration New Zealand's Green List.
 This means the Government is actively encouraging skilled surgeons from overseas to work in New Zealand.

 The shortage of surgeons is due to: